OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 V_GEN_DOCUMENT_BIBLIOGRAPHY) and their coordinates along with their sptail geometry (if available).

+#### V_SYS_W_GENERAL_GEOL_FEAT

+This view assembles the features present in D_GEOLOGY_FEATURE into a coded string for access, avoiding the addition of multiple columns to the W_GENERAL table for indication of the presence of any type (where multiple feature types are recorded) at a particular location.
+Each position in the string denotes the presence a particular feature type (indicated by a value of 1) as follows:

+* Position 1: Water Found - Fresh
+* Position 2: Water Found - Salty
+* Position 3: Water Found - Sulphur
+* Position 4: Water Found - Mineral
+* Position 5: Water Found - Gas
+* Position 6: Water Found - Iron

 #### V_SYS_W_GENERAL_GW_LEVEL_LOG

 This view is used to populate the W_GENERAL_GW_LEVEL table (generally weekly)